 Redondo Peninsula Energy, Inc. (RP Energy)

-Incorporated on May 30, 2007, RP Energy is the project company that will construct, own, and operate the 2x300-MW (net) coal-fired power plant located in Redondo Peninsula of Subic Bay within the SBFZ, Subic,
+RP Energy was incorporated on May 30, 2007 to construct, own, and operate the 2x300-MW (net) coal-fired power plant located in the Redondo Peninsula of Subic Bay within the SBFZ, Subic, Zambales.

-Zambales.